-Consult a counselor to help you overcome the psychological and emotional effects of constant rejection.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you overcome the psychological and emotional effects of constant rejection.
+Simply click here to connect with one via BetterHelp.com.

 It can be immensely disheartening when the only response you ever hear is “no.”